Cosmian/cloudproof_java/README.md

  - [TestCoverCrypt](./src/test/java/com/cosmian/TestCoverCrypt.java) for using the CoverCrypt scheme with Cosmian KMS
  - [TestFfiCoverCrypt](./src/test/java/com/cosmian/TestFfiCoverCrypt.java) for using the CoverCrypt scheme with the local native library
- - [TestAbe](./src/test/java/com/cosmian/TestAbe.java) for using the ABE GPSW scheme with Cosmian KMS
+ - [TestGpsw](./src/test/java/com/cosmian/TestAbe.java) for using the ABE GPSW scheme with Cosmian KMS
- - [TestFfiAbe](./src/test/java/com/cosmian/TestFfiAbe.java) for using the ABE GPSW scheme with the local native library
+ - [TestFfiGpsw](./src/test/java/com/cosmian/TestFfiAbe.java) for using the ABE GPSW scheme with the local native library
  - [TestKmip](./src/test/java/com/cosmian/TestKmip.java) for using the KMIP 2.1 interface with the Cosmian KMS
+ - [TestFfiFindex](./src/test/java/com/cosmian/TestFfiAbe.java) for using the SSE Findex scheme with the local native library

 ## Using in Java projects